WGBH-MLA/AAPB2/app/views/special_collections/wunc-collection.md

 ## Help

-Records are described at an item level, and all records contain a brief summary of recordings.
+Records are described at an item level, and all records contain a brief summary of asset.
 To identify persons or topics of interest within the collection, users can search by interviewee name or by keyword.

 ## Terms